 Most people agree that spending time in parks is good for your health.
-But the experience of one Santa Rosa couple suggests that visiting parks is good for your love life too.
+But the experience of one Sonoma County couple suggests that visiting parks is good for your love life too.

 For their first date, Jessica Pollitz and Aaron Schreiber-Stainthorp went hiking at Taylor Mountain Regional Park and Open Space Preserve in Santa Rosa.
 Jessica brought along her Siberian huskies, Azu and Shasta.
 The weather was beautiful, the experience played out perfectly, and everyone had a splendid time.